Sales Reports: 5 Free Templates + Real Examples [2026] 2026

 Decide on the specific metrics you want to track.
 Common KPIs for sales reports include:

 Gather data from your CRM, sales software, or spreadsheets.
+If you sell on multiple platforms, you’ll need to pull data from each marketplace dashboard — or use multichannel inventory management software that consolidates everything automatically.
 Ensure the data is complete and up-to-date.
 Reliable data is critical for creating a report that stakeholders can trust.

 Organize your data into sections, such as revenue, sales performance, and trends.
 Use tables and charts to present the information in a format that’s easy to understand.
 For example: